Banff Packing List

 Let’s go camping!

-As for the summer months, these layers can be great if you’re camping and sleeping in a tent!
+As for the summer months, these layers care particularly great if you’re camping and sleeping in a tent!
 The temperatures can drop biiiiig time at night.
+From experience, I’ve woken up and saw my breath dancing in front of me.
 You don’t want to lose rest because you’re shivering so much.

 Unfortunately we can’t control the weather!
 I wish.
+Even Banff in July might have a spare rainy day or two.
 You want to have a lightweight rain jacket in case rain decides to pour on your camping trip.
 My personal recommendation is the North Face Women’s Venture Jacket because it’s comfortable and can easily fit into a bag.
 My own rain jacket has lasted for years (since 2013, actually) and is still in great condition.

 For hiking and outdoor shoes, Merrell is my favorite “go to” brand.
 They are a little more expensive, but you’re getting a quality product in return for your money.
 Merrell Women’s Moab Ventilator Hiking Shoe has comfortable mesh panels that allow your feet to breathe while you climb those epic mountain paths.
 If you need something a little sturdier for more challenging hikes, then invest in a pair of Capra Bolt Mid Waterproof Hiking Boots instead.
 These boots have moisture-wicking technology built into them, as well as metal hooks for secure lacing.
 A solid choice!